-1,000 more wonderful & fascinating antique photos & postcards of women, printable for crafts cards scrapbooks jewelry art.
+1,000 more wonderful and fascinating antique photos and postcards of women, printable for crafts cards scrapbooks jewelry art.

 - LADIES PORTRAITS -- Several hundreds photographic portraits of women in beautiful dresses, jewelry, furs, veils, and big hats.
 Many fashion postcards.

 - BELLYDANCERS 2 -- Great selection of bellydance photos in exotic "orientale" and "Egyptian" style dance costumes!
 Vintage caberet style, tribal, Middle Eastern, veils & jewelry.

 - ACTRESSES & SHOWGIRLS -- Hundreds of postcards of lovely actresses and flirty show girls in fabulous dresses and costumes.
 Ladies of the Moulin Rouge, Folies Bergere, Casino de Paris, opera, etc.

 - BATHING BEAUTIES PART 2 -- More bathing beauties in their vintage swimsuits!
 Victorian & flapper styles.